tim-s-ccs/ccs-digitalmarketplace-frontend-diff/README.md

 [![version](https://img.shields.io/npm/v/govuk-frontend-diff.svg?style=flat-square)](https://www.npmjs.com/package/govuk-frontend-diff)
 [![MIT License](https://img.shields.io/npm/l/govuk-frontend-diff.svg?style=flat-square)](https://github.com/surevine/govuk-frontend-diff/blob/master/LICENSE)

-Command line tool to compare a custom implementation of govuk-frontend templates with the reference Nunjucks
+Command line tool to compare a custom implementation of govuk-frontend templates with the reference Nunjucks.

+The tools works by rendering the govuk-frontend Nunjucks templates using the [example data provided by govuk-frontend](https://github.com/alphagov/govuk-frontend/blob/master/src/govuk/components/button/button.yaml) for each component.
+It then passes this same data to an http server (which you need to provide) and expects to receive html responses.
+It then compares the two using [https://github.com/markedjs/html-differ](https://github.com/markedjs/html-differ).

 ## Installation